Tina Majorino: Career

 She started filming for The Deep End, a television show for ABC in 2009.
 She played the role of Addy Fisher, a meek, insecure first-year associate at a high-profile law firm.
 The show was canceled after only six episodes were aired.

 She returned to television in 2011 playing the recurring role of Special Agent Genny Shaw on Bones.
 She also starred in the music video for "Fuckin' Perfect" by Pink.

 In 2012, she reprised her role as Deb in the animated TV version of Napoleon Dynamite.
 She was also seen playing the role of the vampire Molly in Season 5 of the HBO television series True Blood, an uncredited role as a pregnant woman in the Fox show, Raising Hope, in an episode titled "Tarot Cards," and the role of intern Dr. Heather Brooks in Season 9 of the ABC series Grey's Anatomy, with her character being killed off in the two-part premiere of Season 10.
 In 2014 she appeared in the Veronica Mars film as her character Mac, a project financed by fans through Kickstarter.
 Majorino was approached to reprise the role of Mac when Veronica Mars was renewed for a fourth season by Hulu in 2019, but turned it down upon learning the role was essentially a cameo.

+In an interview with Mental in 2022, Majorino talks about dealing with anxiety and how therapy, meditation, and setting boundaries has helped her finally find self-love.